 I think the idea of having to be social with other players is another difference that could scare casuals away from WOW Classic.
 It sounds odd, I know, aren’t MMORPGs all about being social with other players?
 Well, as time has gone on, certain changes that developers have made to MMORPGs have removed some of the social aspects from their games.
 What’s ironic about this is that these changes are often made to make the game more enjoyable for casual players.
 You can now find many of the groups you need for dungeons, quests, raids, and battlegrounds with the random group finder feature.
 You simply wait in queue and end up in your group, complete the piece of content, then you can get back to your business.
 Yes, there are some times when you need to reach out and find people, but there are a lot of alternatives.
 In WOW Classic there is no group finder, you have to reach out and talk to people.
 Scary right?
 Yes, it is kind of scary, but it will make each encounter and each dungeon group much more memorable.
 This makes logging in and playing more exciting and unique, as you don’t know which players you’ll interact with.
 More than that, you can also find friends that play at the same time as you and have the same interest as you.
 This makes guilds so much more relevant and promotes players creating bonds with other players.

 Will I Enjoy WOW Classic as A Casual Player?

 At the end of the day, you won’t know if you will enjoy WOW Classic as a casual player until you give it a try.
-I’ve really been enjoying my journey so far, and if you’ve seen any of my videos, you’d know that I certainly taking my levelling very casually.
-The good news is if you already have a Retail WOW subscription you can try Classic without paying anything at all!
+I’ve really been enjoying my journey so far, and if you’ve seen any of my videos, you’d know that I certainly like taking my levelling very casually.
+The good news is tha if you already have a Retail WOW subscription you can try Classic without paying anything at all!

 Thank you for reading, I will see you in the next post!